17+ Best Mezcal Brands and Logos

 Nuestra Soledad Logo

 In 2007, Valentín Cortes, his brother Rolando, and his son Asis started Mezcal Nuestra Soledad.
 They come from a family that has been making mezcal for six generations.
 This brand is about loving the agave plant and making mezcal in a way that doesn’t harm the planet.
-They make their mezcal in parts of Oaxaca, Mexico, like Santiago Matatlán and San Luis del Rio.
-Each place gives the mezcal its special taste because of the local plants and how they make it there.
+They produce their mezcal in Oaxaca, Mexico, in areas such as Santiago Matatlán and San Luis del Río.
+Each place imparts its own taste to mezcal, shaped by the local plants and the methods used to produce it.

-Mezcal Nuestra Soledad is made in six places in Oaxaca, and each has its way of doing things.
-They use 100% Espadin agave and follow old traditions for growing, roasting, fermenting, and distilling.
-This makes each mezcal unique.
+Mezcal Nuestra Soledad is produced in six locations in Oaxaca, each with its own production methods.
+They use 100% Espadin agave and follow old traditions for growing, roasting, fermenting, and distilling, making each mezcal unique.
 They have six kinds of mezcal, each from a different village.
-This shows off the different environments and tastes you can find in Oaxaca.
-The way they make mezcal has been passed down through families for a long time, making their drinks special.
+This highlights the diverse environments and flavors available in Oaxaca.
+The way they make mezcal has been passed down through families for generations, making their drinks distinctive.

 Their logo is golden and fun, with letters of different sizes and angles.
 It looks friendly and shows they care greatly about their traditions and making unique mezcal.